Centrelink Fraud Lawyers Sydney

 If you have been charged with a Centrelink fraud offence, whether you feel it has been an honest mistake or whether your Centrelink offence may be quite serious, it’s important to seek the services of an experienced Fraud Lawyer, so they can explain the penalties associated with your Centrelink fraud charges and associated fraud penalties you may face.

 Benjamin Leonardo are fraud lawyers in Sydney, with offices in Sydney and Parramatta, they are conveniently located near the district courts.
 They understand the strain fraud cases have on their clients and families alike, and provide sympathetic and non-judgemental advice and support to their clients.
 Having defended more than 3,800 cases and with a success rate of over 90%, Benjamin Leonardo provide Centrelink fraud legal services, and provide their clients with informed legal advice and flexible payment terms.
-If you have been charged with a Centrelink fraud offence, please contact Benjamin Leonardo on (02) 9283 3033, for your first Free Consultation.
+If you have been charged with a Centrelink fraud offence, please contact Benjamin Leonardo on (02) 9283 3033, for your first Consultation.